aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-tagged-pdf-aspose-java/_index.md

 ---
-title: "Create Tagged PDFs with Aspose.PDF for Java&#58; Enhance Accessibility and SEO"
+title: "How to Tag PDF with Aspose.PDF for Java – Accessibility & SEO"
-description: "Learn how to create accessible, tagged PDF documents using Aspose.PDF for Java.
-Improve accessibility and search engine optimization by structuring content effectively."
+description: "Learn how to tag PDF using Aspose.PDF for Java, improve accessibility and boost SEO with proper document structure."
-date: "2025-04-14"
+date: "2025-12-06"
 weight: 1
 url: "/java/advanced-features/create-tagged-pdf-aspose-java/"
 keywords:
 - tagged PDF
 - Aspose.PDF for Java
 - accessibility enhancement
 ---

 {{< blocks/products/pf/main-wrap-class >}}